-The lyrics evoke images of soaring through the sky on the wings of music, with the songbird smiling down at us with yearning.
-The song is a love letter to music itself, and its ability to transport us away from our everyday lives.
+The lyrics evoke images of soaring through the sky and listening to the songbird.
+If I were to extract some sort of meaning from this song it’s that it’s a love letter to music itself, and how it has the ability to transport us away from our everyday lives.

 25. “Hummingbird” By Seals and Crofts

-The lyrics of the song “Hummingbird” by Seals and Crofts are a plea to the titular bird not to fly away.
+“Hummingbird” is a plea to the titular bird not to fly away.
 The singer talks about how mankind was waiting for the hummingbird to come flying along and how they were wrong to harm it.